christian-fei/christian-fei.github.io-pandoc/_posts/2017-03-23-how-i-build-my-site.md

 My [webpack config](https://github.com/christian-fei/christian-fei.github.io/blob/master/webpack.config.js) minifies the assets and bundles them in a browser compatible packet called [`main.min.js`](https://github.com/christian-fei/christian-fei.github.io/blob/master/dest/main.min.js).

-During development I run the `npm run assets:js:watch` command to make my workflow easier.
+During development I run the `npm run build:js:watch` command to make my workflow easier.
 A change to a JavaScript file triggers a new build, so i just have to switch to the browser and reload the page.

+To build the production asset I run the command `npm run build:js`.

 Note: I want to upgrade to Webpack 2 as soon as I find some time.